|

 C. Fun Thing About Fabric In Samoa Traditional Clothing

-The fabric holds a significant place in samoan traditional wear.
+The fabric holds a significant place in Samoan traditional wear.
 It’s commonly given as gifts during fa’alavelave (ceremonial occasions), used to cover TVs and roofs, and serves as decoration.
 Remarkably, the same fabric serves all these purposes.
 In Samoa, you might receive a puletasi as a gift today and then see the same material used as a tablecloth at your host’s house the next day — just a typical day in Samoa!

-Modern Influence On Samoa Traditional Clothing
+Modern Influence on Samoa Traditional Clothing

 Modern Influence on Samoa Traditional Clothing – Miss Samoa Pageant

-X. Samoa Traditional Clothing in the Diaspora
+X. Samoa Clothing in the Diaspora

 A. How Samoan Communities Abroad Keep Traditions